Promo code SPRING2022 will be automatically applied at checkout!

 two eggs and toasts on a plate

-In other words, amino acids have a minimal impact on blood glucose levels in healthy people.
-So, how important is protein in your diet?
-Let's look at the role of protein in blood sugar.
+In other words, amino acids have a minimal impact on glucose levels in healthy people.
+So while protein plays a role, it doesn’t spike glucose the way carbs do.

 a person eating hummus

-Moreover, protein can also help you feel fuller for longer periods of time.
-This is because it takes longer to digest and can keep you satiated between meals, reducing the temptation to snack on ultra- processed, carbohydrate-rich foods that can cause blood sugar spikes.
+It also helps you stay full and focused between meals.
+This is because it takes longer to digest and can keep you satiated between meals, reducing the temptation to snack on ultra-processed, carbohydrate-rich foods that can cause glucose spikes.

 a bowl of chickpeas

-In general, eating a diet with more protein (about 23 to 32 percent of your total daily calories from protein) for up to a year can help lower your blood pressure and body weight than if you eat less protein.
+In general, eating a diet with more protein (more than 20 percent of your total daily calories from protein) for up to a year can help lower your blood pressure and body weight than if you eat less protein.
 However, if you've been diagnosed with kidney disease, eating more protein may overwork your kidneys and cause more harm than good.

 At the same time, high-protein diets can have varied results depending on the type of protein you consume.
 Plant-based and animal-based protein sources can be included in a healthy and balanced diet.
 However, studies show that incorporating more plant-based protein and less animal-based protein reduces the risk of type 2 diabetes and other health challenges.